-- 4.15 The objectives of the support for rural development are: (1) to improve competitiveness of agriculture and forestry by restructuring, supporting development innovation; (2) to improve the environment and the countryside by supporting land management; and (3) to improve the quality of life in rural areas and encouraging diversification of economic The objectives set out activity. shall be implemented by means of four axes. - Axis 1 -- improving the competitiveness of the agricultural and forestry sector: a range of measures that promote human knowledge and physical potential and improving product quality (promoting knowledge transfer, innovation, and quality in production); - Axis 2 -- Improving the environment and the countryside: measures to encourage sustainable use of farmland and forests (protect and enhance natural resources, preserving high nature value farming and forestry systems and cultural landscapes in Europe's rural areas); - Axis 3 -- improving quality of life and diversification of the rural economy: measures that help to develop local infrastructure and human capital in rural areas to improve the conditions for growth and job creation in all sectors and the diversification of economic activities; - Axis 4 -- "Leader axis": based on experience with the Leader Community Initiative this informal axis introduces possibilities for locally based bottom-up approaches to rural development.
+- Council regulation on suppo for rural development by the EAFRD (No 1698/2005 of 20 September 2005) - Commission Regulation laying down detailed rules for the application of Council Regulation No 1698/2005 (No 1974/2006 of 15 December) - Community strategic guidelines for rural development (Council Decision of 20 February 2006) - 4.19 The Council Regulation sets out that "EAFRD shall contribute to the promotion of sustainable rural development throughout the Community in a complementary manner to the market and income support policies o the common agriculural policy to cohesion policy and to the common fisheries policy." - 4.20 The objectives of the support for rural development are: (1) to improve the competitiveness of agriculture and forestry by supporting restructuring, development and innovation; (2) to improve the environment and the countryside by supporting land management; and (3) to improve the quality of life in rural areas and encouraging diversification of economic activity.
+The objectives set out shall be implemented by means of four axes. - Axis 1 -- improving the competitiveness of the agricultural and forestry sector: a range of measures that promote human knowledge and physical potential and improving product quality (promoting knowledge transfer, innovation, and quality in production); - Axis 2 -- Improving the environment and the countryside: measures to encourage sustainable use of farmland and forests (protect and enhance natural resources, preserving high nature value farming and forestry systems and cultural landscapes in Europe's rural areas); - Axis 3 -- improving quality of life and diversification of the rural economy: measures that help to develop local infrastructure and human capital in rural areas to improve the conditions for growth and job creation in all sectors and the diversification of economic activities;

+• Axis 4 -- "Leader axis": based on experience with the Leader Community Initiative this informal axis introduces possibilities for locally based bottom-up approaches to rural development.